Gatedip/GDIP-Yolo/README.md

 # Infer GDIP-REG(trained on RTTS) on custom images
 > python3 infer_GDIP_REG_RTTS.py --weights /path/to/best.pt --visiual /path/to/images
 ```

+# Training Script:
+This work is a funded project, so we have only released evaluation and inference scripts for now.
+We shall release the training script in the future.
+However, for now, you can follow the implementation details for training from the paper.
+As we have provided the class for GDIP-Yolo, importing it along with the hyperparameters mentioned in the paper should work.

 # Who to Contact:
 * [Sanket H Kalwar](sanket.kalwar@reseach.iiit.ac.in)
 * [Dhruv Patel](dhruv.patel@research.iiit.ac.in)